 - Non-solicitation agreements: These can limit an ex-employee’s ability to take a former employer's clients, work directly for a former employer's client or vendor, and/or recruit former co-workers.

 - Work-for-hire agreements: These agreements can limit a contractor’s ownership over something produced for an employer.
 These can be computer codes, works of art, web designs, and more.

-This is not an exhaustive list of the legal options you can use or may face in a contract.
+Not all legal options you can use or may face in a contract are mentioned on the the site.
 If you are seeking to protect your interests as a business owner or employee, reach out to Kwall Barack Nadeau PLLC for a review of your employment agreement.

 Our non-compete and restrictive covenants attorneys in Clearwater can help you craft or negotiate restrictive covenants to protect your interests.